 - designate a beneficiary and protect its privacy

-- difficulty with market volatility but want to take advantage of upside of the market
+- difficulty with market volatility but want to take advantage of the upside of the market

 - lock-in gains on fund and portfolio performance